Anti World Tour

 The Anti World Tour (stylized as ANTI World Tour) was the seventh concert tour by Barbadian singer Rihanna, in support of her eighth studio album, Anti (2016).
 The tour was announced on November 15, 2015 and began on March 12, 2016, in Jacksonville and ended on November 27, 2016, in Abu Dhabi, United Arab Emirates.

-It was the twenty-second-highest-grossing tour of 2016 in North America, according to Pollstars annual Year End Top 200 North American Tours chart, grossing $40.3 million.
-The tour in the US sold 454,955 tickets in 41 shows.
-The tour earned a total of $110 million worldwide.
+The show was met with acclaim from music critics who praised Rihanna's stage presence and confidence.
+Commercially, the tour grossed more than $110 million (USD) according to Billboard Boxscore.

 Background

 After the release of her seventh studio album, Unapologetic, (2012) and her fifth concert tour, the Diamonds World Tour, Rihanna went on a hiatus.
 Between 2005 and 2012, Rihanna released or re-released at least one album a year.
 However, in 2013, Rihanna took a step back from music and did not release a new album that year or the following.
 Instead Rihanna opted to take part in other endeavors, starring in a 3D animated film entitled Home, alongside Jim Parsons, Steve Martin and Jennifer Lopez, as well as executively producing its accompanying soundtrack.

 In November 2015, it was announced that Rihanna had signed a $25 million contract with Samsung to not only promote Samsung's Galaxy line of products, but to also sponsor the release of Anti and its supporting tour.
 On November 23, 2015, Rihanna announced she would be embarking on "The Anti World Tour".
 The Samsung-sponsored tour began in March 2016, with Travis Scott supporting in North America, and Big Sean and DJ Mustard supporting at selected European dates.